Travels in Film

 The Precious Properties of the Image

-We won't have very much to say here about the ascetic traveller: about the person who walks for thousands of miles, who cycles round the world or allows their life to be a constant escape from the society from which they come.
+We won't have very much to say here about the ascetic traveller: about the person who walks for thousands of miles, who cycles around the world or allows their life to be a constant escape from the society from which they come.
 But this perspective will hover over the films we will discuss, as if the filmmakers whose work takes them from one country to another are themselves finding in aesthetics the alibi of the ascetic.
 Whether it is Herzog, Pasolini, Michelangelo Antonioni or Nicolas Roeg, these are filmmakers whose work suggests that staying in one place would have limited their freedom to create: that new landscapes generated new internal geographies.
 This isn't at all to propose that they utilise place symbolically, more that the place reflects the capacity for certain thoughts.
 This we feel is an important distinction: the symbolic as opposed to the reflective.
-The symbol asserts itself on the art work; the reflective emanates out of the environment.
+The symbol asserts itself on the artwork; the reflective emanates out of the environment.
 Even if we accept that Roeg and Antonioni use the landscapes and cityscapes they explore more subjectively than Pasolini and Herzog, the power of each director's oeuvre resides in the acceptance that film is a stubbornly realist medium: an art form that doesn't work from the abstract like literature, but constantly demands the real by virtue of its nature as a recording device.
-When Antonioni films David Hemmings driving through the London streets in Blow Up, we might wonder as we see buildings in blocks of blue and red whether Antonioni has painted them a particular colour, but this is still very different from a writer who could write a scene of a character travelling through London in his Rolls Royce taking in these colourful buildings.
-We know that because everything is in the abstract (abstracted by language as a system of symbols, possessed of the double register of the signifier and the signified, of a word that stands for something but is indirectly related to that thing) then we needn't concern ourselves with wondering whether the writer painted the buildings or not.
-It is the very absence of that double register that makes us ask these types of questions.
+When Antonioni films David Hemmings driving through the London streets in Blow-Up, we might wonder as we see buildings in blocks of blue and red whether Antonioni has painted them a particular colour, but this is still very different from a writer who could write a scene of a character travelling through London in his Rolls Royce taking in these colourful buildings.
+We know that because everything is in the abstract (abstracted by language as a system of symbols, possessing both the signifier and the signified, of a word that stands for something but is indirectly related to that thing) then we needn't concern ourselves with wondering whether the writer painted the buildings or not.
+It is the very absence of that dissolution of the signifier and the signified into the thing we see that makes us ask these types of questions.

 However, none other than Pasolini would vociferously argue with Metz, Umberto Eco and others, saying that film was the written language of reality.
 Though he believed "the disagreement between Metz and myself appears to be deep but perhaps not incurable", he was much more interested in notions of the real than the French semiotician.
 Arguing with Metz's attempt at breaking down the shot to its smallest unit as phonemes are used in language, Pasolini insisted: "I believe there cannot be a shot composed of a single object; because there is no object in nature composed only of itself, and which cannot be further subdivided or broken down."
 (Heretical Empiricism) In this sense we interpret literature (they are signs on a page that we convert into meaning), while in film, whatever the complexity of the work, we have an immediate experience with it.
 Pasolini wanted from film these found realities.
 In an interview with Film Comment he said: "so the rule that dominated the making of the film [The Gospel According to St Matthew] was the rule of analogy.
 That is, I found settings that were not reconstructions but that were analogous to ancient Palestine.
 The characters, tooI didn't reconstruct characters but tried to find individuals who were analogous.
 I was obliged to scour southern Italy, because I realized that the pre-industrial agricultural world, the still feudal area of southern Italy, was the historical setting analogous to ancient Palestine.
 One by one I found the settings that I needed for The Gospel.
 I took these Italian settings and used them to represent the originals."
 Pasolini adds, "I took the city of Matera, and without changing it in any way, I used it to represent the ancient city of Jerusalem.
 Or the little caverns of the village between Lucania and Puglia are used exactly as they were, without any modifications, to represent Bethlehem.
 And I did the same thing for the characters.The chorus of background characters I chose from the faces of the peasants of Lucania and Puglia and Calabria."